ucsb-cs16/f19/_lab/lab00.md

 Once you are satisfied that your program is correct, then it's time to submit it.

-Log into your account on [https://www.gradescope.com/](https://www.gradescope.com/) and navigate to our course site: CS 16 Summer 2019 (Nichols).
+Log into your account on [https://www.gradescope.com/](https://www.gradescope.com/) and navigate to our course site.
 Select this assignment.
 Then click on the "Submit" button on the bottom right corner to make a submission.
 You will be given the option of  uploading files from your local machine or submitting the code that is in a github repo.
 For now choose the first option and follow the steps to upload hello.cpp to gradescope.
 We will use the second method later on in the course.

 You should receive 50/50 for a correct "Hello World " program